JamesValencia45/competition-and-logistic-growth-simulation/README.md

 ## Significance

-Although technically simple, this project introduced several concepts that would continue to appear throughout later projects:
+Although technically simple, this project introduced me to several concepts that would continue to appear throughout later projects:

 * Probability
 * Simulation